 As Ofstead’s Medical Director, Dr. Wetzler provides clinical oversight for the research team, communicates with other clinicians about projects, and provides expert consultation regarding study design, data management, analysis, and reporting.

-Board Adviser - Dr. Douglas Huber, MD: Former Commander, American Legion Post 140, Buckhead, Georgia.
-In April of 1965 Dr. Huber received a draft notice from my local draft board announcing that he was being inducted into the Army.
+Board Adviser - Dr. Douglas Huber, MD, Army General Medical Officer: Former Commander, American Legion Post 140, Buckhead, Georgia.
+In April of 1965, Dr. Huber received a draft notice from my local draft board announcing that he was being inducted into the Army.
 At that time, all male physicians were required by law to serve in the military or another government medical service.
 He reported to duty at Fort Myer, Virginia, and served in the Dispensary as a General Medical Officer.
-The troop escalation announced by President Johnson several days after he arrived on July 1, 1965 resulted in his receiving orders for Viet Nam.
-At Fort Sam Houston, Texas, his unit was assembled and he was appointed commander of a type A dispensary with two physicians, one dentist and eighteen enlisted personnel.
+The troop escalation announced by President Johnson several days after he arrived on July 1, 1965, resulted in his receiving orders for Viet Nam.
+At Fort Sam Houston, Texas, his unit was assembled and he was appointed the commander of a type A dispensary with two physicians, one dentist and eighteen enlisted personnel.
 His unit was then sent to Long Bihn, Viet Nam.
 Upon returning to duty in the U.S., Dr. Huber was stationed at Fort Belvoir, Virginia, where he completed his active duty requirement of two years.
-At Fort Belvoir he received a Letter of Commendation.
+At Fort Belvoir, he received a Letter of Commendation.
 Because of his young age at the time of induction, he was required to serve four more years in the Army Reserves and was assigned to the 3297 Field Hospital, a 1000 bed Reserve unit that had not been activated since WWII and had multiple extensions throughout Georgia.
 Dr. Huber was honorably discharged in 1971.
 He is currently retired.

 Legal Counsel - Theodore H. Davis, Attorney, Kilpatrick-Townsend divides his practice between domestic and international litigation and client counseling in the fields of trademark, copyright, false advertising, and unfair competition law and has particular experience in trade dress and gray market disputes, litigation before the Trademark Trial and Appeal Board, and with large-scale trademark clearance and registration projects.
 He is a past chair of the American Bar Association Section of Intellectual Property Law, on behalf of which he has testified before Congress on trademark and Internet issues, and he also has served as a member of the Board of Directors of the International Trademark Association, which he has represented in a number of amicus filings before the United States Supreme Court.